aglantzrbc/sql-challenge/README.md

 ### 2. INSTALLATION

 - The [GitHub repository](https://github.com/aglantzrbc/sql-challenge) containing all project files is publicly accessible.
-- The assignment details and starter code are proprietary and located on the Rutgers Bootcamp Spot [module 9 sql challenge](https://courses.bootcampspot.com/courses/3337/assignments/54030?module_item_id=961277) page.
+- The assignment details and starter code are proprietary and located on the Rutgers Bootcamp Spot [module 9 SQL Challenge](https://courses.bootcampspot.com/courses/3337/assignments/54030?module_item_id=961277) page.
-- This project's source file **EmployeeSQL.sql** was coded in [postgreSQL](https://www.postgresql.org/) version 11 on [pgAdmin](https://www.pgadmin.org/) version 4.
+- This project's source file **EmployeeSQL.sql** was coded in [postgreSQL](https://www.postgresql.org/) version 11 through the [pgAdmin](https://www.pgadmin.org/) version 4 application.
 - The data modeling diagram file is **EmployeeSQL_diagram.pgerd** and can be accessed using the [*QuickDBD*](http://www.quickdatabasediagrams.com/) functionality.
 - A scan of the data modeling diagram file is available as **Data Modeling EmployeeSQL QuickDBD Diagram.png**.